vivianakinyi/infoViz/README.md

 <div class="section1">
  <h3> Netflix: A Case Study of the "Best Performing" Tech Company  </h3>
+ <p>Let’s dig deeper into the gender and racial distribution across Executive, Manager and Professional roles  at Netflix.</p>
  <p>Superficially and looking at percentage breakdown alone, Netflix is doing the best for race and gender in total.
 Yet, as underrepresented individuals progress through their careers, fewer and fewer make it through the ranks of professional, manager, and executive roles.
 Thus, retention is just as important to consider as hiring. </p>
 </div>